MicrosoftDocs/bot-docs/articles/bot-framework-design-best-practices.md

 # Include the following line commented out
 #ROBOTS: Index
+#REVIEW
 ---
+> [!WARNING]
+> The content in this article is still under development.
+The article may have errors in content, formatting,
+> and copy.
+The content may change dramatically as the article is developed.

 # Principles for bot design

 These principles and best practices will help you design more engaging experiences for users of your bots.